4A69616E67/DHat/src/Resource/ReadMe.txt

 Chromosomes         String[]    Chromosome name must same as Chromosome name in reference genome    (default all in reference genome)
 AdapterSeq          String[]    Adapter sequence, null means don't remove adapter   (default    "")
-                                If you want to remove adapter but you don't know the adapter seq, you can set "Auto" Resolutions         Int[]       Bin size when create interaction matrix  (default    "1000000" byte) DrawResolution      Int[]       Resolution for you draw heat-map    (default    "100000") Thread              Int         Number of threads    (default    "4")
+                                If you want to remove adapter but you don't know the adapter seq, you can set "Auto" EnzymeFragmentPath  Path        Enzyme fragment path, created by this tool.
+If you set it, program will not create  Enzyme fragment file
+Resolutions         Int[]       Bin size when create interaction matrix  (default    "1000000" byte) DrawResolution      Int[]       Resolution for you draw heat-map    (default    "100000") Thread              Int         Number of threads    (default    "4")